• Skip to main content

 Chopped pecans on a cutting board.

 Go nuts!
-Chopped pecans give great texture to the Ensalada Navideña.
+Chopped pecans give great texture to this Mexican Apple Salad.
 You can also use slivered almonds or walnuts, but pecans are traditional.
 Then again, you always start your own tradition.

 All the ingredients for the fruit salad in a decorative green glass bowl next to a Santa.

-Other ingredients: Some people will also add carrots or celery.
+Some people will also add mini marshmallows, strawberries, grapes, carrots, or celery.
 Those are completely optional and great additions especially since it’s an easy way to get in your servings of fruits and veggies.

 Wooden spoon mixing the fruit salad with the cream dressing.